 No it’s not a magic trick – Bowspring teaches us that our abs can be long and strong, and that doing crunches (shortening the abdominal wall) is not the only way to get core strength.
 Through various movements such as arcing the body, bouncing and twisting, you will realize that your abs have a lot to learn and can stretch farther than you ever imagined.
 Open and strong bellies for us all!

-Bowspring invites us to hallow certain places of our bodies that require a certain degree of vulnerability and TRUST in your teacher.
-Hallowing your groins back (booty open) means opening your hips and pelvis deeply and feeling the deep sensations that occur.
-Hallowing your neck (chin up a little until your eyes are one the horizon) means opening your throat and being proud of who you are.
+Bowspring invites us to hollow certain places of our bodies that require a certain degree of vulnerability and TRUST in your teacher.
+Hollowing your groins back (booty open) means opening your hips and pelvis deeply and feeling the deep sensations that occur.
+Hollowing your neck (chin up a little until your eyes are one the horizon) means opening your throat and being proud of who you are.
 Let it FLOW – these bodies we have are meant to be energized, used and felt all around!
 Bowspring teaches us how to light up the deepest and sleepiest muscles and tissues inside.

 As previously stated, you will hear your Bowspring teacher ask you to move your body in ways that you have never heard before.
 Stay calm and give it a try.
 Experiencing Bowspring is the only way to learn – reading this and watching videos will only get you so far.
 Go to class, and go again and again.
 You just might realize why so many people all over the WORLD are falling in love with Bowspring.